Master of Arts in Interdisciplinary Studies

 - On the Approved Study Plan form list the minimum of 48 units of course work, 70% of which must consist of 500- or 600-level courses, to be included in the Interdisciplinary Studies M.A.
 As an interdisciplinary program, these courses should include work from two or more departments.
 To avoid later difficulties with key courses that are not offered prior to graduation, reasonable substitutions should be listed where possible;

 - Secure signatures on the application from the Interdisciplinary Studies Graduate Committee.
 The Interdisciplinary Studies M.A. proposal must be signed by three faculty members who have worked with the student in developing the proposed course of study.
-The faculty member who will chair the advisory committee must write a statement of support which includes a brief evaluation of the proposal;
+The faculty member who will chair the advisory committee must write a statement explaining the learning outcomes of the program;

 - Submit the completed proposal for the Master's Degree in Interdisciplinary Studies to the Dean of Graduate Studies.
 The Office of Graduate Studies will attach a copy of current CSUSB transcripts.
 These materials constitute the Application for a Master's Degree in Interdisciplinary Studies and will be forwarded to the University Curriculum Committee for consideration.
 The committee meets regularly throughout the academic year and applications can be submitted at any time, though every effort should be made to turn in the proposal early enough in the term to receive approval prior to registration for the next term.
 Applications cannot be considered during the summer quarter.